solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 cargo install solana-verify --version $VERSION
 ```

-For extra caution, you can install a version directly from a specific commit:
+If desired, you can install a version directly from a specific commit:

 ```bash
 cargo install solana-verify --git https://github.com/Ellipsis-Labs/solana-verifiable-build --rev 13a1db2